Jonathan Sherman Spradling

 You can learn more about Jonathan, his Memorial and all its work by logging onto the website jonathanshermanspradlingmemorial.org.

-Four, $1,000 scholarships will be awarded to one graduating seniors from the following high schools: Belen High School, Artesia High School, Los Lunas High School, and Valencia High School.
-Applicants must have a 2.0 minimum, cumulative high school GPA and plan to attend a post-secondary institution in New Mexico.
-Applicants must also have a history of doing community service.
+Four, $1,000 scholarships will be awarded to four graduating seniors from the following high schools: Artesia High School, Belen High School, Los Lunas High School, and Valencia High School.
+Applicants must have a 2.0 minimum, cumulative high school GPA and plan to attend a post-secondary institution in New Mexico beginning fall 2019.
+Applicants must also have a track record of doing community service.